 The hand-hewn beams, wooden floors and paneling of the 150-year-old main farmhouse create a cozy, comfortable, informal atmosphere.
 The building has

 - seven bedrooms which sleep two to four people each (15-20 people total);

 - eight bathrooms, including five showers;

 - a kitchen equipped with a six-burner stove and oven, three refrigerators, all necessary cooking hardware, and informal dishware and flatware;

 - and a large meeting/dining room which seats up to 50 people, and opens out to a large brick patio with picnic tables, an easterly view and the shade of a handsome maple tree.

-Originally built in North Dartmouth, MA in 1849, the Quaker meetinghouse was recently moved and lovingly restored at Woolman Hill, culminating in a re-dedication ceremony in 2004.
+Originally built in North Dartmouth, MA in 1849, the Quaker meetinghouse was moved and lovingly restored at Woolman Hill, culminating in a re-dedication ceremony in 2004.
 The simple, peaceful space has its own bathroom as well as a small food preparation area.

 RED HOUSE & CABINS

 There are four other buildings that can accommodate additional guests.
 The Red House can house five people (see more about the Red House here).
 Three rustic cabins provide 10-12 sleeping spaces, with two to five people per cabin (see more about the cabins here).

 Limited tent camping is also welcome as part of group rentals.

-There are also plenty of nearby options for more luxurious accommodations (see here).
+There are also plenty of nearby options for other accommodations in the local region.